 - Taking birth control pills or oral contraceptives may also help.
-Being on the pill for as little as three to six months may help cut your chances of getting this type of cancer, suggests the ACS.
-This benefit lasts for years after you stop taking the pill.
+Being on the pill for as little as three to six months may reduce your chances of getting this type of cancer, according to the

-- Having your tubes tied also may lower your chances of getting ovarian cancer by
+- Having the fallopian tubes tied also may lower your chances of getting ovarian cancer by

-If you have BRCA gene mutations, getting your ovaries removed may lower your risk of ovarian cancer by 80 to 90 percent, advises the Mayo Clinic.
+- If you have BRCA gene mutations, getting your ovaries removed may lower your risk of ovarian cancer by 80 to 90 percent.
 This procedure is known as an oophorectomy.
 It may also lower your chances of developing breast cancer.